signature-opensource/CK-BinarySerialization/README.md

 ## IBinarySerializer and ICKBinaryWriter, IBinaryDeserializer and ICKBinaryReader

 The `ICKBinaryWriter` and `ICKBinaryReader` are defined and implemented by `CKBinaryWriter` and `CKBinaryReader` in CK.Core.
-They are specialize the .Net System.IO.BinaryReader/Writer classes and provides an enriched API that reads/writes basic types like `Guid` or `DateTimeOffset` and support nullable value types once for all.
+They specialize the .Net System.IO.BinaryReader/Writer classes and provides an enriched API that reads/writes basic types like `Guid` or `DateTimeOffset` and support nullable value types once for all.